mochajs/mocha/docs/index.md

 ### `--bail, -b`

 Causes Mocha to stop running tests after the first test failure it encounters.
-Corresponding `after()` and `afterEach()` hooks are executed for potential cleanup.
+Corresponding "after each" and "after all" hooks are executed for potential cleanup.

 `--bail` does _not_ imply `--exit`.